Skip to contentUnited States Department of Transportation - Federal Highway AdministrationSearch FHWAFeedback

 To: Division Administrators

-Section 1121 of MAP-21 revised section 147 of title 23 U.S.C. from a discretionary program to create a new formula based program for the construction of ferry boat and ferry terminal facilities.
-Concurrently, MAP-21 also created a new passenger ferry discretionary program under the Federal Transit Administration (FTA).
-The FTA is in the process of developing project eligibility and selection criteria for this new program.
-If there are any potential applicants for FTA's new ferry program in your State, please direct them to the information that will be available at http://www.fta.dot.gov/map21.
+In section 1121 of MAP-21, Congress revised section 147 of title 23 U.S.C. to create a new formula based program for the construction of ferry boat and ferry terminal facilities.
+MAP-21 also created a passenger ferry discretionary program under the Federal Transit Administration (FTA).
+Please direct potential applicants for FTA's new ferry program to the information that will be available at http://www.fta.dot.gov/map21 in the near future.

-The attached table (Attachment 1) shows the distribution of these initial funds by State and ferry boat operator.
-The funds may only be used by the specified operator in the amount identified.
-The operator may develop a project for a publicly owned or operated or majority publicly owned ferry boat or ferry terminal facility.
-If the operator is a private operation, they should work with the public entity that owns or operates the boat or facility to develop a project to meet Federal requirements.
-The available funding will be tracked on a website at http://www.fhwa.dot.gov/specialfunding/.
+The attached table (Attachment 1) shows the distribution of funds by State and ferry service.
+The funds may only be used by the specified ferry service in the amount identified.
+The ferry service may develop a project for a publicly owned or operated or majority publicly owned ferry boat or ferry terminal facility.
+If the service is a private operation that demonstrates they are under the control of a public entity, they should work with the public entity that owns or operates the boat or facility to develop a project to meet Federal requirements.
+The available funding will be tracked at https://www.fhwa.dot.gov/specialfunding/fbp/.

-The listed ferry boat operators were determined only to be preliminarily eligible for the program.
-Before obligating funds to any project, divisions must confirm that the ferry operator and the route meet the eligibility requirements provided in 23 U.S.C.
+The listed ferry services are determined only to be preliminarily eligible for the FBP program based on the 2010 National Census of Ferry Operators and on reviews by divisions and State DOTs.
+When requesting an allocation of funds, divisions must confirm that they have reviewed the ferry service and have determined that the operator and the route meet eligibility requirements in 23 U.S.C.
 147 and 129(c) and described in the implementing guidance.
-Divisions should contact this office when they determine that a ferry boat operator is not eligible for the program.
-The funds identified for such operator will be redistributed to the remaining eligible operators based on the formula.
+Divisions should contact this office if they determine that a ferry service is not eligible for the program.
+The funds identified for such service will be redistributed to the remaining eligible services based on the statutory formula.

-The MAP-21 program implementation guidance can be found at http://www.fhwa.dot.gov/map21/guidance/guidefbp.cfm.
-In addition, attached is the revised "Federal-aid Highway Funding of Ferry Boats and Ferry Terminal Facilities" (Attachment 2) (.pdf, 0.2 mb) which gives basic information about funding ferry boat projects with Federal-aid.
+Program guidance can be found at https://www.fhwa.dot.gov/map21/guidance/guidefbp.cfm.
+In addition, attached is the revised "Federal-aid Highway Funding of Ferry Boats and Ferry Terminal Facilities" (Attachment 2) which gives basic information about funding ferry boat projects with Federal-aid.

-If a ferry operates between more than one State, the ferry operator may elect to transfer funds to the other State to implement a project on the related ferry facility.
+If a ferry operates between more than one State, the ferry service may elect to transfer funds to the appropriate State to implement an eligible project on the ferry system.
 Funds may not be transferred among operators.

-The maximum Federal share for a project in any State or Puerto Rico under this program is 80 percent.
-The maximum share in U.S. Territories is 100 percent.
+The maximum Federal share for a project in any State or Puerto Rico under this program is 80%.
+The maximum share in U.S. Territories is 100%.
 The sliding scale Federal share does not apply to this program.
 Other matching flexibilities such as donations and "soft match" may be considered.
-Guidance can be found at http://www.fhwa.dot.gov/federal-aidessentials/catmod.cfm?id=13.
+Guidance can be found at https://www.fhwa.dot.gov/federal-aidessentials/catmod.cfm?id=13.

 These funds are available until expended but are subject to August redistribution.
 Therefore, any funds that will not be obligated by the end of FY 2013 must be returned to this office.
 The funds will be available for obligation again the following fiscal year.